Land trusts and other land-holding entities

 - employ staff and engage consultants.

 Land trusts are subject to ordinary local and state government laws relating to development and land taxes.
-However, trust land is exempt from local government rates if the land is not being used for residential or commercial purposes.
+However, trust lands are exempt from local government rates if the land is not being used for residential or commercial purposes.

 The Minister can declare minimum compliance requirements for land trusts.
 For more information, see the list of ministerial declarations under the Indigenous land Acts.